memaxo/neuvia/instructions/project-requirements.md

 3.  **Patient Management:**

     - User navigates to `/dashboard/patients`.
-    - Sees a list/table of patients (currently a placeholder).
+    - Sees a list/table of patients
     - Can search/filter patients by name, ID, etc.

 4.  **Add New Patient:**